-In response to community interest from user groups regarding the on-going and future use of the Fish Creek Park recreation area, the Juneau Parks & Recreation Department developed a Master Plan for Fish Creek Park, located on Douglas Island.
+In response to community interest from user groups regarding on-going and future use of the Fish Creek recreation area, the Juneau Parks & Recreation Department developed a Master Plan for Fish Creek Park, located on Douglas Island.
 The plan was approved in 2022.
 The park is easily accessed from North Douglas Highway and serves as a connection point to myriad outdoor recreation and outdoor education opportunities.
 People of all ages enjoy access to trails, ponds, Fish Creek, forest, marine shoreline, intertidal zones, fishing, and wildlife viewing.
 One of the Master Plan components is construction of a covered picnic shelter.

 How the project will meet those needs.

 The four Rotary Clubs of Juneau will work together on a group project that will harness more resources, spark club energy, and strengthen Rotary's overall visibility and impact in the community.
 Through our collaboration we will build the envisioned picnic shelter, increase community use of the area, and raise awareness for further developing the park in the years to come.
 The proposed construction of the shelter will be the first item completed on the Master Plan.
 The shelter will provide opportunity for the public to enjoy the area in a way they can't currently.

 Project partners include the four Juneau Rotary Clubs, Juneau Parks & Recreation, Juneau Parks Foundation, Gaguine Foundation, and the Juneau Community Foundation.
 There is also potential for participation from our high school Interact Clubs.
 We will reach out to our school Interact and Vocational Club leaders to determine if these opportunities are feasible.